raspberrypilearning/sensehat-scratch-mp3-player/en/step_1.md

 ## Introduction

-In this project you will be making your very own MP3 player using a Raspberry Pi and a Sense HAT.
+In this project, you will make your very own MP3 player using a Raspberry Pi and a Sense HAT.
 You'll be able to shift between tracks in your playlist, change the volume, and show a cool disco display on the LED matrix.

 ### What you will make